Hi, fellow marketer!

-Web directories are great for a few reasons – businesses listed there are already segmented by niche, size, geographic location, and other parameters; besides, many web directories will provide you not just with websites (which are already enough to generate a lead), but also with phone numbers and local addresses which you can use for cold-calling campaigns or postal marketing (don’t laugh now, this method still works).
+Web directories are great for a few reasons – businesses listed there are already segmented by niche, size, geographic location, and other parameters.
+Besides, many web directories will provide you not just with websites (which are already enough to generate a lead) but also with phone numbers and local addresses, which you can use for cold-calling campaigns or postal marketing (don’t laugh now, this method still works in some industries).

-Long story short: more directories = more business = more websites = more leads.
+But let’s return to business directories: more directories = more business = more websites = more emails = more leads.

 Web directories for lead generation

-Note: this list consists of web directories focused on US businesses only, as the US market is usually the most desired one for sales and marketing campaigns.
+Note: this list consists of web directories focused on only US businesses, as the US market is usually the most desired for sales and marketing campaigns.

-- Yelp – one of the biggest directories of small US-based businesses on the web.
-If small business is your target audience – then start with Yelp.
+- Yelp – one of the biggest directories of small US-based businesses online.
+If small businesses are your target audience – then start with Yelp.
 You will find thousands of beauty salons, real estate agents, automotive businesses, restaurants, home services etc.

-- CitySquares – this web directory has been on the market for over 10 years now.
-CitySquares allows you to easily search by cities and industries.
+- CitySquares – this web directory has been on the market for over 10 years.
+CitySquares allows you to search by cities and industries easily.

 - Yellow Pages Directory – another decent source of small US-based businesses segmented by cities, counties, and states.

-- Angie’s List – web directory that is focused on home services.
-If your target audience is companies within the plumbing, roofing, heating, electrical, or remodeling industries, then don’t hesitate to try Angie’s List for lead gen.
+- Angi – web directory that is focused on home services.
+If your target audience is companies within the plumbing, roofing, heating, electrical, or remodeling industries, don’t hesitate to try Angie’s List for lead gen.

 - Local.com – a good source of local businesses.
-The search results look a bit messy, but you can get used to it, considering the abundance of leads.
+The search results look messy, but you can get used to it, considering the abundance of leads.

 - USCity – one of the oldest web directories on the market.
-Search results are not just loaded as a list, but also highlighted on the map that is always on the right side of the screen.
+Search results are not just loaded as a list but also highlighted on the map, which is always on the right side of the screen.
 If you’re focused on local businesses, try USCity!

 - Fave – another web directory that displays local businesses on a map.
-Try it if you liked USCity mentioned above.
+Try it if you like USCity mentioned above.

-- Kompass – this directory is not focused just on the US, plus it covers more of medium and enterprise-level businesses.
-So if you need mid to large level companies, use Kompass to navigate you through this niche (pun intended)!
+- Kompass – this directory is not focused just on the US; plus, it covers more medium and enterprise-level businesses.
+So if you need mid to large-level companies, use Kompass to navigate you through this niche (pun intended)!

 - Superpages – more like a Super-source-of-leads to us!
 Find local businesses, both small and medium, easily.
 Good for cold calling campaigns as phone numbers are displayed in a font even larger than the businesses’ names.

 - Insider Pages – another decent source of small US-based businesses.
-What sets it apart is reviews – you can see whether a business is still active by recent reviews.
+What sets it apart is reviews – you can see whether a business is still active through recent reviews.

 - City Data – an informative directory with an interactive map, with the only downside being that it contains data on just a few niches – restaurants and schools.

 - USA Citylink – web directory that is still alive and kicking despite being active since 1994.
-It doesn’t have many industries or filters, but it’s definitely worth checking out since it offers comprehensive data for travelers and covers businesses related to this.
+It doesn’t have many industries or filters, but it’s worth checking out since it offers comprehensive data for travelers and covers related businesses.

-- Akama – an easy to use web directory not just businesses, but also products.
+- Akama – an easy-to-use web directory for not just businesses but also products.
 Good for small niche searches.